 Beginning at 2nd level, you begin to manifest eye stalks.
-These eye stalks remain hidden inside your body until called upon to be activated as an action.
-Once the ability in an eye stalk has been used, it remains external until you take a short or long rest.
-Beginning at 6th level, you may activate a second eye stalk per turn as a bonus action.
-Each ability may be used once per long rest.
+These eye stalks remain hidden inside your body until you spend a spell slot of the stated level to activate the eyestalk as an action.
+Once an eyestalk has been activated, it remains external and unusable until you complete a long rest.

-2nd: Fear Ray: The target must succeed against your Druid spell DC as a Wisdom saving throw, or be frightened for 1 minute.
-The target can repeat the saving throw at the end of each of its turns, with disadvantage if you are visible to the target, ending the effect on itself on a success.
+1st-Level Spell Slot – Fear Ray: Choose a creature within 60 feet you can see and that can see you, the creature must succeed against on a Wisdom saving throw, or be frightened for 1 minute.
+The target may repeat the saving throw at the end of each of its turns, with disadvantage if you are visible to the target, ending the effect on a success.

-5th: Paralyzing Ray: The target must succeed against your Druid spell DC as a Constitution saving throw, or be paralyzed for 1 minute.
+3rd-Level Spell Slot – Paralyzing Ray: Choose a creature within 60 feet you can see and that can see you, the creature must succeed on a Constitution saving throw, or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself.

-7th: Telekinetic Ray: If the target is a creature, it must succeed against your Druid spell DC as a Strength saving throw, or be moved up to 30 feet in any direction you choose.
-It is restrained by the ray’s telekinetic grip until the start of your next turn or until you are incapacitated.
+4th-Level Spell Slot – Telekinetic Ray: Choose a target within 60 feet you can see.
+If the target is a creature, it must succeed on a Strength saving throw, or be moved up to 30 feet in any direction you choose.
+It is restrained by the ray’s telekinetic grip until the start of your next turn, ending immediately if you become incapacitated.
 If the target is an object weighing 300 pounds of less that isn’t being worn or carried, it is moved up to 30 feet in any direction.
 You can also exert fine control on objects with this ray, such as manipulating a simple tool or opening a door or container.

 At 6th level, you may move through magical difficult terrain at no extra movement cost.
 You also have advantage against hazards posed by magical terrain, such as being slowed, or suffering damage.